HuddleEng/PhantomFlow/libs/PhantomCSS/README.md

 	screenshotRoot: './screenshots',
 	failedComparisonsRoot: './failures',

+	/*
-	// If failedComparisonsRoot is not defined failure images can still
-	// be found alongside the original and new images
+		If failedComparisonsRoot is not defined failure images can still be found alongside the original and new images */

 	addLabelToFailedImage: false, // Don't add label to generated failure image

+	/*
+		Mismatch tolerance defaults to  0.05%.
+Increasing this value will decrease test coverage */
+	mismatchTolerance: 0.05,

 	onFail: function(test){ console.log(test.filename, test.mismatch); },
 	onPass: function(){ console.log(test.filename); },